-MSE is a constantly evolving interdisciplinary area of study and faculty develop new areas of research, funding, and usually develop teaching tools or classes that reflect this creativity.
+The MSE Department offers the following MSE is a constantly evolving interdisciplinary area of study and faculty develop new areas of research, funding, and usually develop teaching tools or classes that reflect this creativity.
 The competencies of the faculty and the areas they cover are given below, with faculty listed in alphabetical order.
-See resumes for further information
+See resumes for further information.